 Introduction to conservation districts (SWCDs) in New Mexico; links to laws and regulations, FAQs, and handbooks.

-Soil and water conservation districts are independent subdivisions of state government governed by boards of supervisors, local landowners and residents elected or appointed to the board for a four year term.
-A soil and water conservation district (SWCD) is authorized by the Soil and Water Conservation District Act (73-20-25 through 73-20-48 NMSA 1978 ) to conserve and develop the natural resources of the state, provide for flood control, preserve wildlife, protect the tax base and promote the health, safety and general welfare of the people of New Mexico.
-SWCDs coordinate assistance from all available sources–public and private, local, state and federal–in an effort to develop locally-driven solutions to local natural resource concerns.
+SWCDs are independent subdivisions of state government, governed by boards of supervisors, local landowners and residents elected or appointed.
+SWCDs authorized by the Soil and Water Conservation District Act (73-20-25 through 73-20-48 NMSA 1978 ).
+The SWCD Act authorizes SWCDs to conserve and develop the natural resources of the state, provide for flood control.
+It also preserves wildlife, protects the tax base and promotes the health, safety and general welfare of the people of New Mexico.
+SWCDs coordinate assistance from all available sources–public and private, local, state and federal–in an effort to develop locally-driven solutions to natural resource concerns.
 Forty-seven SWCDs encompass the majority of New Mexico’s land area.

-Watershed Districts are formed for the purpose of conservation of water, or of water usage, including water-based recreation, flood prevention, flood control, erosion prevention and control of erosion, and floodwater and sediment damages.
-The land area in a watershed district must be contiguous and must lie within a well-defined watershed area or subwatershed areas; and may embrace lands lying in one or more soil and water conservation districts, or lands lying partly within and partly outside a soil and water conservation district.
+Watershed Districts are formed for the purpose of conservation of water or of water usage.
+This includes water-based recreation, flood prevention, flood control, erosion prevention and control of erosion, and floodwater and sediment damages.
+The land area in watershed districts must be contiguous and lie within a well-defined watershed area or subwatershed areas.
+They may embrace lands lying in one or more SWCDs, and may embrace lands lying partly within and partly outside an SWCD.
 There are seven active watershed districts in New Mexico.